Jelamrraval/QuizFusion/README.md

 7. View your score and results instantly.
 8. Practice again to improve your performance.

 ## Benefits

 * Helps students prepare for exams.
+* Useful for Diploma Engineering students preparing for DDCET.
 * Makes learning more interesting through quizzes.
 * Provides instant feedback on performance.
 * Encourages regular practice.
 * Easy to access from any device with a web browser.

 ## Future Improvements

 * AI-generated quizzes
 * Timer for each quiz
-* Leaderboard and rankings
+* Leaderboard and Rankings
 * Dark Mode
-* Multiple quiz categories
+* Multiple Quiz Categories
-* Difficulty levels
+* Difficulty Levels
-* User profile and progress tracking
+* User Profile and Progress Tracking
-* Admin dashboard for managing quizzes
+* Admin Dashboard for Managing Quizzes
-* Certificate after quiz completion
+* Certificate After Quiz Completion

-## Developer
+## 👩‍💻 Developer

 **Jelam Raval**

-QuizFusion was created as an educational web development project to provide a simple, interactive, and enjoyable learning experience for students through MCQ-based quizzes.
+Computer Engineering Diploma Student

+Passionate about Web Development and creating educational platforms that make learning simple, interactive, and accessible.

+⭐ Thank you for visiting this repository.

+Your feedback and suggestions are always welcome!